 For those who don’t know, User Experience (UX) design is the process of improving the satisfaction of users with various products.
 It involves enhancing the accessibility, usability, and pleasure of using a particular product.
 Worth noting is that UX design is one of the main factors that influence the quality of graphic design.
 What makes a good UX designer?
-The most important of all qualities is attention to detail, particularly when combining several visual elements within a small space.
+Whether an in-house designer or an agency like Clay, the most important of all qualities is attention to detail, particularly when combining several visual elements within a small space.

 Advancements in technology have brought with them a new game changer – Augmented Reality design.
 According to Statista, the market size of Augmented Reality and virtual reality is projected to reach USD 209.2 billion by 2022.
 So what exactly is AR?
 It is a technology that superimposes virtual images or objects onto screen views of the actual world in real time.

 Now, as more and more people access software and hardware, the demand for Augmented Reality design too goes up.
 Some excellent Augmented Reality examples already in use include Pokemon Go by Niantic, Firefox Reality by Mozilla, and Lens Studio by Snapchat.

 So, how can you make the experiences of people using your designs memorable?
 Here are some tips for enhancing Augmented Reality UX design into your projects.

 Use Audio and Visual Cues to Help Users Identify Objects Easily

 In this context, cues are subtle clues that tell the users what UI elements they should interact with.
 These prompts are as follows.

 Incorporating sounds in your Augmented Reality UX design is an effective way to assist users in identifying objects not displayed on-screen and even to encourage them to view the full space.
 See, most people are used to flat screens.
 Therefore, aim to incentivize your users to check out the whole 360° angle of the design.
 Without sound cues, you may find that most of the key features you have worked on are not noticed.